-LPG Gas Manufacturing Process from Fractional Distillation of Crude Oil
+Manufacturing Process from Fractional Distillation of Crude Oil

 After desalting, the heated crude oil is pumped into the distillation tower for fractional distillation of crude oil.

-LPG Gas Manufacturing for Refining
+Gas Manufacturing for Refining

-This LPG product component can be used as a mixture or further separated into its three primary parts: propane, butane and isobutane.
+This product component can be used as a mixture or further separated into its three primary parts: propane, butane and isobutane.

-How is LPG Transported
+How is it transported

 Butane is also considered to be one of the LPG products.
 Butane is supplied to businesses that require butane, as opposed to propane.
 Butane has some specific applications where it has advantages over Propane.
 Aerosols and greenhouses both typically use butane.
 The chemical formula for butane is C4H10.

+For something that exists naturally, the manufacturing process (production process) is complex and takes a lot of work.
 However, its clean burning, portability and versatility truly makes LPG worth the effort.